wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = TODO 4.4.4 =
-- Updated the spanish language translation file.
+- Updated the Spanish language translation file.
+- The {password} email merge tag will work in the admin notification email when a member submits the registration form.

 = 3.4.3 =
 - Improved the formatting for the content that appears before the "more" tag on a more tag protected post.